potaSasta/potaSasta/README.md

 - Completed a three month stint in a fast paced classical kitchen in the south-west of France while learning French.

 ### IT Related Achievements and Self Taught Skills:
-- Wrote a [Linear Algebra, Stats, & Calculus calculator](https://github.com/potaSasta/Maths) from scratch in Python, w/o relying heavily on libraries like numpy, scipy etc.
+- Wrote a Linear Algebra & Calculus calculator from scratch in Python, w/o using libraries like numpy, scipy etc.
 - WIP - a program to take numerous .csv files of transactions from kraken.com (a crypto exchange) and determine tax due.
 - Git workflow.
 - Linux envrionments, dual-boot systems, virtual machines.